 In Winter you might like to fill one with your favourite homemade soup.
 Summertime fill one with ice/water and lemon juice for a very refreshing pick-me-up.

-Picking off bits of napkin from your yummy steak is not really recommended.
+There's nothing worse than picking off bits of napkin from your yummy steak definitely not recommended.

 Use color coordinated ones or clear.